PJX Resources (CVE:PJX) Shares Up 45.5% – What’s Next?

-PJX Resources Inc. (CVE:PJX – Get Free Report) shares were up 45.5% during trading on Friday .
+PJX Resources Inc. (CVE:PJX – Get Free Report) traded up 45.5% during mid-day trading on Saturday .
 The stock traded as high as C$0.18 and last traded at C$0.16.
-Approximately 118,428 shares were traded during mid-day trading, an increase of 36% from the average daily volume of 87,214 shares.
+118,428 shares changed hands during trading, an increase of 36% from the average session volume of 87,214 shares.
 The stock had previously closed at C$0.11.

 About PJX Resources